oianmol/capillary-kmp/README.md

 # capillary-kmp
-A Kotlin Multiplatform library to support end to end encryption with Push notifications!
+A Kotlin Multiplatform library to support end to end encryption!